 For more detail on the CPRs please see 'Consumer protection from unfair trading'.Back to top

 How can a trader avoid committing an offence?

 The Regulations provide a trader with the defence that the commission of an offence was due to a mistake, reliance on information supplied to them, the act or default of another person, an accident or some other cause beyond the trader's control; and that they took all reasonable precautions and exercised all due diligence to avoid the commission of such an offence by themselves or any person under their control.

 In simple terms, this means that a process should exist to avoid unfair commercial practices, and that the process should be followed by all employees.
 Typical steps may include:

-- carrying out MOT history checks on the GOV.UK website (although bear in mind that although a valid MOT certificate or service history helps in assessing the condition of a vehicle, but they should not be relied upon as an indication that a vehicle is roadworthy)
+- carrying out MOT history checks on the GOV.UK website (bear in mind that although a valid MOT certificate or service history helps in assessing the condition of a vehicle, they should not be relied upon as an indication that a vehicle is roadworthy)

 - contacting traders that have previously serviced the vehicle to establish the service history is correct